 An item sales page is the electronic version of your in-person sales staff.
-A useful item sales page makes you money 365 days a year without ever asking for permission or a day off.
-A bad sales page just takes up space on your server.
+A helpful item sales page makes you money 365 days a year without ever asking for permission or a day off.
+A bad sales page takes up space on your server.
 To create a useful sales page, you need to optimize it in two different ways.

 First, optimize it for the internet.
 Use SEO and SEM techniques.
 Be sure to use similar search engines your customers would use to find your page.
 The bad days of keyword stuffing are behind us, but strategic use of a single word or related phrase means strangers will find you, whereas not using one practically guarantees they won’t.